(Download Adobe Acrobat Reader to view or print PDF)

 NetCetera: The Net Cetera from the Federal Trade Commission, offers free resources for teachers, parents and students which teach online safety.
 Resources include Toolkits, presentations to parents or teachers, student videos for the classroom, and free booklets for distribution.

-NetSmartz 411 Parents’ and guardians’ premier, online resource for answering questions about Internet safety, computers, and the Web.
+NetSmartz Parents’ and guardians’ premier, online resource for answering questions about Internet safety, computers, and the Web.
+Online resources for children 10 and under.

 ReviewLab's Online Safety Resource Guide has numerous links to resources and articles regarding online safety."